carlosbeltran/EyeLib/README.md

 ## Dependencies

 - The library depends frequently on Peter Corke toolboxes P.I.
 Corke, “Robotics, Vision & Control”, Springer 2011, ISBN 978-3-642-20143-1. **Important: notice that the paths to these toolboxes must be inserted on top of your matlab "setpath".
-Otherwise, there are some conflics with preessinting matlab rutines.**
+Otherwise, there are some conflics with preessinting matlab rutines.
+Tested with Machine Vision toolbox on top followed by Robotics Toolbox**
 - The library also depends on the David Legland geom3d library:
 David Legland (2020). geom3d (https://www.mathworks.com/matlabcentral/fileexchange/24484-geom3d), MATLAB Central File Exchange.
 Retrieved May 26, 2020.